-

 An argument for which I will not charge royalties

-bq.
 I thought I could not longer be shocked by the hatred and depravity of the usual crew of dhimmitudinous liberal al-Guardianistas who will see nothing good in any of the actions of this administration.
-Typically, they are screaming in … Continue reading Continue reading
+Typically, they are screaming in their … Continue reading Continue reading

 Posted in War